The historical map of Florence

 Below are listed the DECIMA contributors and supporters, and you can also certainly contact us.

 I have a BA Honours double major in French and History from the University of Guelph, an MA in History from the University of Ottawa, and a Masters of Museum Studies from the University of Toronto.
+I am currently enrolled in a doctoral programme at Oxford University.
 I have worked with DECIMA as the primary researcher in a project called ‘Guided’ which maps the routes taken by tourist guidebooks through Florence.
 This project starts with the first guide, written by Francesco Bocchi in 1591, and will grow to include more layers as the project advances.
 I have also assisted DECIMA with the facilitation and development of the redesigned DECIMA website.

-I am a social historian completing my PhD at the University of Toronto.
+I completed my doctorate at the University of Toronto in 2019 and am currently an assistant professor at Cape Breton University.
 My research examines sound, noise and sensory experiences in early modern Florence.
 In particular, my work studies the soundscapes of enclosed women’s institutions (convents, asylums and refuges) and the complex religious, civic and social politics which surrounded them.
 My work as part of the DECIMA team has focused on entering census data on Florentine nuns into the larger map and system.
 Using this data, we seek to explore the lives of Florentine women asking questions about how they experienced life within the historical city.

 The Archivio di Stato di Firenze